Acta Materialia

-Acta Materialia is a peer-reviewed scientific journal published twenty times per year on behalf of Acta Materialia Inc. The current publisher is Elsevier.
-The coordinating editor is Christopher A. Schuh, Danae and Vasilis Salapatas Professor of Metallurgy at the Massachusetts Institute of Technology.
-The journal covers research on all aspects of the structure and properties of materials and publishes original papers and commissioned reviews called Overviews.
+Acta Materialia is a peer-reviewed scientific journal published twenty times per year by Elsevier on behalf of Acta Materialia Inc. The editor-in-chief is Gregory S. Rohrer.
+The journal covers research on all aspects of materials science and publishes original papers and commissioned reviews called Overviews.

 History

 The journal was established in 1953 as Acta Metallurgica and renamed to Acta Metallurgica et Materialia in 1990, before obtaining its current name in 1996.
-Since 1956, it has been published by Pergamon Press, with the imprint being retained for some time after the acquisition by Elsevier.
+Since 1956, it was published by Pergamon Press, with the imprint being retained for some time after the acquisition by Elsevier.
 It incorporates Nanostructured Materials that was published independently from 1992 to 1999.
 Scripta Materialia was established in 1967 as a companion journal, publishing rapid communications as well as opinion articles called Viewpoints.

 Abstracting and indexing

 The journal is abstracted and indexed in:

-According to the Journal Citation Reports, the journal has a 2020 impact factor of 8.203.
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 9.3.